bot-app/trading/docs/installation.md

 For Windows installation, please use the [windows installation guide](windows_installation.md).

-The easiest way to install and run Freqtrade is to clone the bot Github repository and then run the `./setup.sh` script, if it's available for your platform.
+The easiest way to install and run Trading is to clone the bot Github repository and then run the `./setup.sh` script, if it's available for your platform.

 !!!
 Note "Version considerations"
     When cloning the repository the default working branch has the name `develop`.
 This branch contains all last features (can be considered as relatively stable, thanks to automated tests).
     The `stable` branch contains the code of the last release (done usually once per month on an approximately one week old snapshot of the `develop` branch to prevent packaging bugs, so potentially it's more stable).

 !!!
 Note
     Python3.8 or higher and the corresponding `pip` are assumed to be available.
-The install-script will warn you and stop if that's not the case. `git` is also needed to clone the Freqtrade repository.
+The install-script will warn you and stop if that's not the case. `git` is also needed to clone the Trading repository.
     Also, python headers (`python<yourversion>-dev` / `python<yourversion>-devel`) must be available for the installation to complete successfully.

 !!!
 Warning "Up-to-date clock"